nealey/acmeterm/README.md

   with screen positioning and the whole works.
   There are even VT100 emulators already written for Go.
   The one by the Microsoft Azure team looks particularly promising.
+* New escape code that means "here is a pathname and file contents.
+Edit this."
+* Google's hterm has a cool thing where you can display images inline.
+  We obviously can't display images inline, but we could save them off to a file and launch an image viewer.

 Philosophy